bormaxi8080/osint-timeline/DRAFT.md

 A 26 years old International Directory of Search Engines, you can check specific country's search engines and web directories: https://searchenginecolossus.com

+OSINT4All start.me Dashboard: https://start.me/p/L1rEYQ/osint4all

+BEST SQLI METHODLOGY BY COFFIN: https://github.com/coffinxp/BSQLi

 ----

 **OSINT Tools, Services and Investigations:**

+Name Variant Search from Bellingcat - A tool for searching common variations of a human name: https://github.com/bellingcat/name-variant-search

+Instagram story viewer - Watch profiles, stories, followers, tags anonymously: https://greatfon.com/

 Gideon - Simple tool for searching and collection information: https://github.com/YouVBeenHacked/gideon

+Respotter is a Responder honeypot!
+Catch attackers and red teams as soon as they spin up Responder in your environment: https://github.com/lawndoc/Respotter

+Horus - An OSINT / digital forensics tool built in Python: https://github.com/6abd/horus

-number-parser is a simple library that allows you to convert numbers written in the natural language to it's equivalent numeric forms.
+Number Parser is a simple library that allows you to convert numbers written in the natural language to it's equivalent numeric forms.
 It currently supports cardinal numbers in the following languages - English, Hindi, Spanish, Ukrainian and Russian and ordinal numbers in English: https://github.com/scrapinghub/number-parser

 Gain - Web crawling framework for everyone: https://github.com/elliotgao2/gain